ctcodie/MathHammer/README.md

 * Fixed issue with unsaved wounds.
 Didn't realise was returning successful saves instead of fails...
 * Fixed issues with multiwound vs multidamage.
 Should be calculating models removed correctly now.
 * Added Google Analytics
+* Created new email account and added to footer for contact